dbltnk/cop-reader/README.md

 - [x] Client-side scipting for accessibility and usability features (below)
 - [x] Host static site on GitHub pages
 - [ ] Human and automated QA to prevent any differences to the official PDF
+- [ ] Figure out more long term hosting solution and domain

 ## Features